Eye conditions and symptoms

 Macular degeneration

-Age-related macular degeneration (AMD) is a progressive retinal condition that affects your central vision
+Age‑related macular degeneration (AMD) is a progressive retinal condition that affects your central vision.

-Learn about AMD
+Learn about macular degeneration

 Myopia

-Myopia, or nearsightedness, is a condition in which one can see objects up close relatively well but has difficulty seeing distant objects clearly
+Myopia, or nearsightedness, is a condition in which one can see objects up close relatively well but has difficulty seeing distant objects clearly.

 Learn about myopia